autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/lidar-lidar-calibration/index.md

 !!! warning

-    Please get initial calibration results from [Manual Calibration](../extrinsic-manual-calibration) section, it is important for getting accurate results from this tool.
+    Please obtain the initial calibration results from the [Manual Calibration](../extrinsic-manual-calibration) section.
+    This is crucial for obtaining accurate results from this tool.
-    We will use initial calibration parameters that we calculated on previous step on this tutorial.
+    We will utilize the initial calibration parameters that were calculated in the previous step of this tutorial.
+    To apply these initial values in the calibration tools, please update your sensor calibration files within the individual parameter package.

 We need a sample bag file for the lidar-lidar calibration process which includes raw lidar topics.